Finding Data: Data on Children & Families

 Provides an opportunity to study the life course, intergenerational transfers and relationships, family functioning, physical and mental health and well-being, and morbidity and mortality from late adolescence through 2011.
 Data also covers social background, youthful aspirations, schooling, military service, labor market experiences, family characteristics and events, social participation, psychological characteristics and retirement.
 Survey data were collected from the original respondents or their parents in 1957, 1964, 1975, 1992, 2004, and 2011; from a selected sibling in 1977, 1994, 2005, and 2011; from the spouse of the original respondent in 2004; and from the spouse of the selected sibling in 2006.

 Sample Size: Random sample of 10,317 men and women who graduated from Wisconsin high schools in 1957.

 - Worcester Family Research Project: Baseline Data, 1992-1995

-Collected in order to gather comprehensive qualitative & quantitative data on homeless families and a low-income housed comparison group.
+Collected in order to gather comprehensive qualitative & quantitative data on homeless families and a low-income housed comparison group in Worcester, Massachusetts.
 The major goal was to gain knowledge about the risk factors for homelessness and its impact on the social, emotional, and cognitive development of children.
 Data included demographics, information on housing, income, education, jobs, family structure, life events, service utilization, personal network, social resources, history of sexual or violent assault, mental health and substance disorders, and health status.
 Each child was also directly assessed using a battery of developmentally appropriate instruments and questions.

 - Youth Studies Series (1965-1997)